Travelling to Hawke's Bay

 Q. Are the Hawke’s Bay Trails and cycling paths open?

-Large parts of the network reopened on Tuesday February 28.
-Some sections remain closed.
-A map showcasing this is available at www.hawkesbaynz.com.
+A map showcasing this is available at https://www.hbtrails.nz/ride-our-trails/trail-map/.
 Caution is advised on other cycle trails throughout the region.
-Pan Pac Mountain Bike Park and Te Mata Park mountain bike trails are closed.
+Pan Pac Mountain Bike Park is closed.

 Q. Can I visit Bell Rock or Shine Falls?